guillermopachon/PML_CourseProject/pml_cp.md

 But, before the analisys, some cleaning work sholud be made in training data.
 Several columns contains only NA values making nearly imposible to validate the methods with the training data as is.
 We will:

 * Remove covariates with more than 80% missing values.
-* Remove de idetification columns from the data.
+* Remove idetification columns from the data.

 ```r